dkorunic/rpi-home-sensors/README.md

 README
 ======

-This is a Raspberry Pi temperature graphing PoC through Plotly.
+This is a Raspberry Pi temperature graphing PoC through Plotly (usually up to 200 points drawn) and persistant storage through Google Docs (Spreadsheet).

 Plots CPU temperature (directly from RPI), environment temperature (BMP085), environment barometric pressure (BMP085), environment humidity (DHT22).  and outdoor temperature (Weather Underground).
 It runs as a Unix daemon and preferably runs infinitely long.

 If there is a LED available, it will pulse it in the background to indicate its running status.